H.R. 1954: Do No Harm Act

 Official Sources

-Official legislative status, text, actions, and cosponsor information for the Do No Harm Act.
+Official legislative status, full text, actions, and cosponsor list for the Do No Harm Act.

-Official U.S. Code entry for the ADA, another law H.R.
-1954 expressly identifies as protected from RFRA-based challenges.
+Official U.S. Code entry for the ADA, another anti-discrimination law H.R.
+1954 expressly shields from RFRA defenses.

 H.R.
 1954 Common Questions